 “Meet your parents.”

-“Nonsense,” James said casually as he pulled her into the Manor, “they’re going to love you as much as I do.”
+“Nonsense,” said James as he pulled her into the Manor, “they’re going to love you as much as I do.”

-“Pleased to meet you,” she answered meekly.
+“Pleased to meet you,” answered Lily.
 “And you Mrs. Potter.”

 “Call me Agathe, please,” the older woman replied with a comforting smile before pulling her into an unexpected hug.
 Lily squeaked in astonishment at her forwardness but eventually melted into her embrace.
 When Agathe slowly released her, the Muggleborn noticed that her smile had grown exponentially.